 Why Equitable Participation Matters

-Sure, there’s an element of “no duh” here: Obviously, increasing student participation is a good thing.
+Obviously, increasing student participation is a good thing.
 But apart from making school a more interesting place to be, why is it important to get all of our students involved in discussions?
-Can’t a student get just as much from listening as they would from actively participating?
+Can’t a student learn just as much from listening as they would from actively participating?

-The extroverts need to learn how to let someone else take the stage.
+Students who are used to center stage will benefit from letting someone else stand in the spotlight.
 In school, in their careers, and in their most important relationships, listening skills are hugely important.
 Chances are, your big talkers don’t have a lot of practice in skills like paraphrasing another person’s ideas, asking thoughtful follow-up questions, or thinking quietly before they speak.
-By making a concerted effort to balance the participation in our classes, we are also giving those extroverts a chance to grow in ways that could have a powerful impact on their quality of life.
+By making a concerted effort to balance the participation in our classes, we are giving those extroverts a chance to grow in ways that could have a powerful impact on their quality of life.